 What is clindamycin?

-Certain bacterial respiratory infections (such as pneumonia) are opportunistic infections.
-An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+Certain bacterial respiratory infections (such as What is an Opportunistic Infection? fact sheet.) are opportunistic infections.
+An is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+To learn more about opportunistic infections, read the AIDSinfo

 What HIV-related opportunistic infections is clindamycin used for?

-- Toxoplasma gondii encephalitis (also called toxoplasmosis) from recurring (called secondary prophylaxis or maintenance therapy).
+- Toxoplasma gondii (also called ) from recurring (called secondary or ).
 (This is an “off-label” use.)

 - Pneumocystis pneumonia (PCP).
 (This is an “off-label” use.)